RazanAb88/efg_gentamicin_resistance/README.md

 ## Background

 A novel in vitro method was used to investigate the development of gentamicin resistance in Escherichia coli, Pseudomonas aeruginosa, and Klebsiella pneumoniae.
-DNA from resistant colonies was sequenced, and fusA gene variants (encoding EF-G) were identified.
+This approach created a spatial gradient of increasing antibiotic concentrations, allowing bacteria to grow and adapt across zones of different drug exposure.
+As resistant subpopulations emerged, they could be isolated for further analysis.

+DNA from gentamicin‑resistant colonies was sequenced, and the resulting data were aligned and annotated to detect genetic variants.
+Many resistant mutants carried substitutions in the fusA gene, which encodes elongation factor G (EF‑G) — a ribosomal GTPase essential for protein synthesis and a known target in antibiotic resistance studies.

 ## Objectives